leangjia/blender_docs/manual/editors/3dview/toolbar/measure.rst

 .. tip::

-   There is also a *Measurement* setting in the *Viewport Overlays* panel.
+   In Edit Mode only, there is also a *Measurement* setting in the *Viewport Overlays* panel.
-   Edge length, edge angle, face area and face angle can be displayed in Edit Mode through this setting.
+   Edge length, edge angle, face area and face angle can be displayed through this setting.